sekl/sebastianklier.com/resume.md

 permalink: /resume/
 ---

-# Sebastian Klier - Experienced Full-Stack Developer
+# Sebastian Klier - Experienced Full-Stack and DApp Developer

 I build complex things for the web with React, Node.js, PHP, Golang and Rails.
 I also work on a DApp for Ethereum using Truffle/Solidity and Vue.